2/13/2025

 Mattias Häggblom

 Okay.
 All right.
 The target is reconfirmed, no matter what.
 Okay.
-And then secondly, looking at the FDA Orange Book, there are eight patents listed protecting Bricsa longest to July 2032.
-So once CAM 2029 is approved, are there patents beyond July 2032 that we should expect to be listed in the Orange Book for that product?
-Or are timelines broadly the same?
-I know you have received often drug designation for DLD from the FDA, but I'm not aware of such protection for Gepnet, for instance, in the US market.
-So any clarification for Yeah,
+And then secondly, looking at the FDA Orange Book, there are eight patents listed protecting Brigsald in the longest to July 2032.
+So once CAM 2029 is approved, are there patents beyond July 2032 that we should expect to be listed in the Orange Book for that product, or are timelines broadly the same?
+I know you have received often drug designation for, PLD from the FDA, but I'm not aware of such protection for GapNet, for instance, in the U.S. market.
+So any clarification for long-term IP would be helpful?

 speaker

-absolutely.
-So I mean, in terms of CAM 2029, we have IP covering at least up to 2037.
-So it's, I mean, there's different, there is different IP to that, that covers Buvidal, of course, and potentially for longer time periods over time.
-So we do have a number of that extend beyond the Buvidal timeframe.
+Absolutely.
+So, I mean, in terms of CAM-2029, we have IP covering at least up to 2037.
+So it's, I mean, there is different IP to that that covers Vivirol, of course. and potentially for longer time periods over time.
+So we do have a number of filings that extend beyond the Bovedal timeframe.

 speaker